 The plan of the paper is as follows.
-We discuss related research in Section 1.
-We describe the four datasets in Section 2 and our sorting methodology in Section 3.
-We present evidence of attention-driven buying in Section 4 and discuss an alternative hypothesis in Section 5.
-We conclude in Section 6 and present a formal model of attention-driven buying in the Appendix.
+We discuss related research in Section I. We describe the four datasets in Section II and our sorting methodology in Section III.
+We present evidence of attention-driven buying in Section IV and discuss an alternative hypothesis in section V. We conclude in section VI and present a formal model of attention-driven buying the Appendix.

-1. Related Research
+I. Related Research

-A number of recent studies examine investor-trading decisions.
+A number of recent studies examine investor trading decisions.
 Odean (1998a) finds that, as predicted by Shefrin and Statman (1985), individual investors exhibit a disposition effect-investors tend to sell their winning stocks and hold on to their losers.
-Both individual and professional investors have been found to behave similarly with several types of assets, including real estate (Genesove and Mayer, 2001), company stock options (Heath, Huddart, and Lang, 1999), and futures (Heisler, 1994; Locke and Mann, 2000) (also see Shapira and Venezia, 2001).
+Both individual and professional investors have been found to behave similarly with several types of assets including real estate (Genesove and Mayer, 2001), company stock options (Heath, Huddart, and Lang, 1999), and futures (Heisler, 1994; Locke and Mann, 1999) (also see Shapira and Venezia, 1998).